mojolicious/mojo.js/README.md

 ## Features

-* 3x faster than Express.js.
+* 3x faster than Express.js and 15x faster than Mojolicious.
 * A **real-time web framework**, allowing you to easily grow single file prototypes into well-structured MVC web applications.
   * Powerful out of the box with RESTful routes, WebSockets, plugins, commands, logging, templates, content negotiation,